A Practice of Raisner Roupinian LLP

 The settlement administrator sent individual settlement checks by first class mail to class members on May 30, 2025.
-Class members must cash or deposit their checks within 180 days–by November 26, 2025.
+Class members must have cashed or deposited their checks within 180 days–by November 26, 2025.

 Subsequent to this 180 days, remaining money from uncashed checks must be donated to a non-profit organization, according to the terms of the court approved settlement agreement,